liana-popescu/the-hero-game/README.md

 each round.
 Let's cross our fingers for Hero.

 Feel free to change the play as you like.
 You can run consecutive battles or change the game competitors.
-You should not just watch the battles between Order and Celirus.
+You should not just watch the battles between Orderus and Celirus.

 ### Running the tests